 What we don't: Online-only shopping means you can’t try before you buy.

-Roofnest’s lineup is comprised of three main models—the Falcon, Sparrow, and Condor—all of which are well-built, come with a plush mattress, and set up easily with gas-powered struts.
+Roofnest’s lineup is comprised of four main models—the Falcon, Sparrow, Meadowlark, and Condor—all of which are well built, come with a plush mattress, and set up easily with gas-powered struts.
 The Falcon clamshell line prioritizes functional durability and aerodynamics, with a 6.5-inch packed height and tough aluminum shell that accommodates accessory crossbars for your gear.
-The Sparrow comes in both pop-top and clamshell versions and is Roofnest’s all-rounder: affordable, a breeze to set up (you can store your bedding and ladder inside), and compatible with external storage (the new Sparrow Adventure even comes with included crossbars).
-Finally, the Condor and Condor XL resemble the design of iKamper’s Skycamp 2.0 but fold up even smaller and retail for roughly $600 less (plus, Roofnest includes accessories with purchase).
-For weekenders and overlanders alike, Roofnest makes some of the best hardshells on the market and is a name to have on your radar.
+The Sparrow comes in both pop-top and clamshell versions and is Roofnest’s all-rounder: affordable, a breeze to set up (you can store your bedding and ladder inside), and compatible with external storage.
+The Meadowlark line is Roofnest's most compact tent, defined by its softshell design that doesn't require any guylines or poles and weighs only 90 pounds.
+Finally, the Condor tents resemble the design of iKamper’s Skycamp 3.0 but fold up even smaller and retail for considerably less (plus, Roofnest includes accessories with purchase).
+For weekenders and overlanders alike, Roofnest makes some fantastic rooftop tents and is certainly a name to have on your radar.

 Cascadia Vehicle Tents